Economic Hardship

 I-797C Notice of Action

 • USCIS will mail a paper I-797C notice to students' address after they received the filing fee, Form I-765, and supporting documentation.
-The receipt number (usually starts from or “YSC”) is printed on the I-797C notice.

 • The “Received Date” on the notice is the date when the USCIS begins processing the application.
 If students do not receive any I-797C notice within 3 weeks after mailing their application, request the receipt letter to be sent to them by using the USCIS online tools.